ADB's Work in Tuvalu

 Paid-in capital subscription:

-The fragile Pacific microstate of Tuvalu is geographically isolated, vulnerable to climatic events, exposed to economic shocks, and lacking in many of the resources needed for sustainable growth and poverty reduction.
+This fragile Pacific microstate is geographically isolated, vulnerable to climatic events, exposed to economic shocks, and lacking in many of the resources needed for sustainable growth and poverty reduction.
 With limited opportunities for private business, the country relies on its public sector as the main driver of growth.

 The international airport in Tuvalu's capital city, Funafuti.
 The airport has no runway lighting, minimal VHF radio and air navigation equipment that restricts operations to daylight hours.

 Tuvalu’s income derives largely from fishing license fees, trust fund investments, foreign aid, and remittances.
-Natural disasters such as cyclones, king tides, and droughts increase the volatility of revenue flows and can substantially alter fiscal outcomes.
-The use of the Australian dollar means the Government of Tuvalu is reliant on fiscal policy as the macroeconomic policy lever for economic growth.
+Natural disasters such as cyclones and king tides increase the volatility of revenue flows and can substantially alter fiscal outcomes.
+The use of the Australian dollar means the Government of Tuvalu is reliant on fiscal policy as the macroeconomic policy lever.